Background pattern

 Contraceptioninformation for women and men

-You should use effective contraception during treatment.
+You must use effective contraception during treatment.

-Driving and operating machines
+Driving and using machines

 TAGRISSO contains sodium

-This medication contains less than 1mmol of sodium (23mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-3. How to Take TAGRISSO
+3. How to take TAGRISSO

 How to take